binwiederhier/ntfy/docs/config.md

 * `proxy-trusted-hosts` is a comma-separated list of IP addresses, hosts or CIDRs that are removed from the forwarded header to determine the real IP address.
 This is only useful if there are multiple proxies involved that add themselves to the forwarded header (default: empty).
+* `visitor-prefix-bits-ipv4` is the number of bits of the IPv4 address to use for rate limiting (default is `32`, which is the entire
+  IP address).
+In IPv4 environments, by default, a visitor's **full IPv4 address** is used as-is for rate limiting.
+This means that if someone publishes messages from multiple IP addresses, they will be counted as separate visitors.
+You can adjust this by setting the `visitor-prefix-bits-ipv4` config option.
+To group visitors in a /24 subnet and count them as one, for instance, set it to `24`.
+In that case, `1.2.3.4` and `1.2.3.99` are treated as the same visitor.
+* `visitor-prefix-bits-ipv6` is the number of bits of the IPv6 address to use for rate limiting (default is `64`, which is a /64 subnet).
+  In IPv6 environments, by default, a visitor's IP address is **truncated to the /64 subnet**, meaning that `2001:db8:25:86:1::1` and
+  `2001:db8:25:86:2::1` are treated as the same visitor.
+Use the `visitor-prefix-bits-ipv6` config option to adjust this behavior.
+  See [IPv6 considerations](#ipv6-considerations) for more details.

 === "/etc/ntfy/server.yml (behind a proxy)"
     ``` yaml